fujisaki710/freemarket_sample_51b/README.md

 ### Association
 - has_one :like
-- has_many :images
+- has_many :images, dependent: :destroy
-- has_many :comments
+- has_many :comments, dependent: :destroy
 - has_many :items_categories
 - has_many : categories, through: :items_categories
 - belongs_to :brand